 "Licensed User" means a teacher, employee, official, agent of a Partner School or the parent or legal guardian of a Student User.

-"On-Call" means the Summit Learning personnel tasked with monitoring system alerts and responding to incidents.
-Summit Learning will use reasonable efforts to have an engineer on-call at any given moment.
+"On-Call" means the Gradient Learning personnel tasked with monitoring system alerts and responding to incidents.
+Gradient Learning will use reasonable efforts to have an engineer on-call at any given moment.